-- a.
-If the conduct in question was caused by, or had a direct and substantial relationship to, the child's disability; or - b.
+- If the conduct in question was caused by, or had a direct and substantial relationship to, the child's disability; or - b.
 If the conduct in question was the direct result of the local educational agency's failure to implement the IEP.

-If the Charter School, the parent, and relevant members of the IEP Team determine that either of the above is applicable for the child, the conduct shall be determined to be a manifestation of the child's disability.
+If the Charter School, the parent, and relevant members of the IEP Team determine that either of the above is applicable for the child, the conduct shall be determined to be a manifestation of the child's disability, the discipline proceedings must halt, and the child shall be allowed to return to the Charter School shall immediately unless the parent and all other members of the IEP team (including both Charter School and District representatives) agree otherwise.
 If the Charter School, the parent, and relevant members of the IEP Team make the determination that the conduct was a manifestation of the child's disability, the IEP Team shall: